 For us, it has to be the Wacaco Picopresso.

 When you spend your life on the road, it’s hard to beat.
-The high level of pressure in the hand-pumped backpack espresso maker gives you the flexibility to have great espresso no matter where your life takes you.
+The high level of pressure in the hand-pumped device gives you the flexibility to have great espresso no matter where life takes you.

-But any of the espresso makers on this list will set you up with a great cup of coffee.
-You certainly won’t be disappointed.
+But any of the options on this list will set you up with a great cup of coffee that’s much better than so many hotels or service stations.

 You Might Also Like